MetaRank: Task-Aware Metric Selection for Model Transferability Estimation: Abstract

 \section{Abstract}

 Selecting an appropriate pre-trained source model is a critical, yet computationally expensive, task in transfer learning.
 Model Transferability Estimation (MTE) methods address this by providing efficient proxy metrics to rank models without full fine-tuning.
-In practice, the choice of which MTE metric to use is often ad hoc or guided simply by a metric’s average historical performance.
+In practice, the choice of which MTE metric to use is often ad hoc or guided simply by a metric's average historical performance.
 However, we observe that the effectiveness of MTE metrics is highly task-dependent and no single metric is universally optimal across all target datasets.
 To address this gap, we introduce MetaRank, a meta-learning framework for automatic, task-aware MTE metric selection.
-We formulate metric selection as a learning-to-rank problem.
-Rather than relying on conventional meta-features, MetaRank encodes textual descriptions of both datasets and MTE metrics using a pretrained language model, embedding them into a shared semantic space.
-A meta-predictor is then trained offline on diverse meta-tasks to learn the intricate relationship between dataset characteristics and metric mechanisms, optimized with a listwise objective that prioritizes correctly ranking the top-performing metrics.
-During the subsequent online phase, MetaRank efficiently ranks the candidate MTE metrics for a new, unseen target dataset based on its textual description, enabling practitioners to select the most appropriate metric a priori.
-Extensive experiments across 11 pretrained models and 11 target datasets demonstrate the strong effectiveness of our approach.
+MetaRank adopts a retrieve-and-rerank cascade.
+A lightweight retrieval stage first narrows the metric pool using performance observed on similar meta-training datasets.
+To address the heterogeneous definitions and scales of MTE scores, the reranking stage represents each retrieved metric through the pairwise source-model ordering it induces on the target dataset.
+A product-kernel regressor combines dataset and ordering similarities to refine the ranking, enabling cross-metric transfer from historical metrics with similar ordering behavior.
+MetaRank then ranks the retrieved metrics and selects the most appropriate one to guide source-model selection on an unseen target dataset.
+Extensive experiments across 11 pre-trained models, 13 candidate MTE metrics, and 14 target datasets demonstrate that MetaRank significantly outperforms all compared baselines.